In this article

 If you needed to quickly raise cash, which asset would be easier to sell?
 Most likely, it would be the Apple stock.
 As a large, publicly-traded company, Apple has millions of shares outstanding, and there are always buyers and sellers in the market.
 You could sell your shares almost instantly at the current market price.

 Now, consider the vintage car.
 While it may be valuable, the pool of potential buyers is much smaller.
 It could take weeks or months to find the right buyer willing to pay a fair price.
-And if you needed to sell quickly, you might have to accept a lower price than the car is worth.
+And if you need to sell quickly, you might have to accept a lower price than the car is worth.

 In this example, the Apple stock is considered more liquid than the vintage car.
 The stock can be easily converted to cash, while the car requires more time and effort to sell.

-How to measure liquidity
+How to measure liquidity of an asset

-What's considered a good liquidity ratio?
+What is a good liquidity ratio?

 A higher ratio (or ratio greater than 1) indicates that a company has sufficient liquid assets to cover its short-term obligations, while a lower ratio suggests potential liquidity problems.